Kay Byer: Poet laureateship

 In 2005, North Carolina Governor Michael Easley appointed Byer to be the state's fifth poet laureate following Fred Chappell whose term ended in 2002.
 She was the first woman to hold the position.

 As part of her outreach program during her term as poet laureate, Byer maintained "My Laureate's Lasso", a blog that focused on North Carolina poets and poetry.
 She was also the judge for the North Carolina Poetry Society's Poet Laureate Award.
 In 2008, Byer named Katherine Indermaur as the first North Carolina Student Poet Laureate.

 Personal life

-Kathryn Stripling Byer was married to Western Carolina University professor Jim Byer.
+Kathryn Stripling married Western Carolina University professor Jim Byer.
 They had one daughter and last lived in Cullowhee, North Carolina.